colinfran/colinfran.com/blog-posts/introducing-sfhousefinder.md

 - Let me quickly mark what I’ve seen, what’s interesting, and what’s not
 - Run automatically, so I don’t have to babysit it

 But I also wanted to learn more about web scraping, data normalization, and building a dashboard that’s actually pleasant to use.
-And, honestly, I wanted to help my brother and friends who were also stuck in the rental search loop.
+And, honestly, I wanted to help my friends who were also stuck in the rental search loop.

 ### How It Works